Sales engineering: Teaching customers

-The Rise of Digital Sales Tools and AI in Sales Engineering
+Rise of digital sales tools and AI in sales engineering

-AI and Digital Transformation
+AI and digital transformation

 In recent years, digital transformation has greatly influenced the role of sales engineers.
 Tools powered by artificial intelligence (AI), such as conversational analytics, lead scoring, and predictive forecasting, enable sales engineers to better understand customer behavior and provide more personalized solutions.
 Modern CRM platforms, like Salesforce and HubSpot, integrate AI to support deeper customer insights and automate routine tasks, allowing sales engineers to focus on consultative selling.
 Industry commentary has also argued that AI is transforming the sales engineering role.

-Remote and Virtual Selling
+Remote and virtual selling

-Virtual and Hybrid Selling
+Virtual and hybrid selling

 The shift toward remote and hybrid work models has redefined the way sales engineers interact with clients.
 Virtual demonstrations, remote onboarding, and digital collaboration platforms such as Zoom, Microsoft Teams, and Miro have become standard.
 Sales engineers are now expected to deliver compelling technical pitches and support services without being physically present, necessitating strong digital communication skills and adaptability.

-Cross-Functional Collaboration and Customer Success Integration
+Cross-functional collaboration and customer success integration

-Integration with Customer Success
+Integration with customer success

 Sales engineers are now expected to work closely with Customer Success teams to ensure the long-term success of the deployed solution.
 This collaboration helps with onboarding, adoption, and renewal by aligning technical outcomes with business goals.
 It fosters stronger client relationships and reduces churn, especially in Software-as-a-Service (SaaS) industries.

-Diversity, Equity, and Inclusion (DEI) in Sales Engineering
+Diversity, equity, and inclusion (DEI) in sales engineering

-Diversity and Inclusion in Sales Engineering
+Diversity and inclusion in sales engineering

 The tech industry, including sales engineering, is making strides toward improving gender and cultural diversity.
 Initiatives from organizations like Women in Sales Engineering (WISE) and programs promoting STEM for underrepresented groups are working to ensure more inclusive representation in technical sales roles.

-Environmental and Ethical Considerations in Sales Engineering
+Environmental and ethical considerations in sales engineering

-Sustainability and Ethical Selling
+Sustainability and ethical selling

 Modern sales engineers are often required to account for the environmental impact and ethical implications of the solutions they offer.
 Green technologies, energy efficiency, and sustainable product lifecycle considerations are becoming standard in technical sales discussions.
 Transparent communication about compliance with environmental standards such as ISO 14001 is now part of the sales process.

-Internal Functions
+Internal functions

 Proposal preparation

 The sales of systems and solutions delivered by these companies are complex and usually require extensive documentation that describes what is being proposed and what the company commits to deliver.
 The sales engineer is in charge of preparing technical proposals, or scopes of work (SoWs), which are usually subject to technical negotiation with the customer prior to the provider being able to submit a commercial proposal.
 In order to prepare the commercial proposal, once the scope of the proposed solution is finalized, the sales engineer is typically also in charge of gathering all the inputs from internal stakeholders (product, R&D, delivery, services, finance, legal, etc.) so that profit and loss (P&L) can be calculated, pricing can be established and final commercial proposal can be approved and submitted to the customer.